junxzm1990/x86-sok/artifact_eval/README.md

-We provide large-scale dataset built by our toolchains for x86/x64, arm32/mthumb/aarch64 and mips32/mips64.
+We provide a large-scale dataset built by our toolchains for x86/x64, arm32/mthumb/aarch64 and mips32/mips64.
 To reproduce the result in our Usenix paper easily, we also provide corresponding scripts.

 ## Download datasets
  - [x86 dataset](https://zenodo.org/record/6566082/files/x86_dataset.tar.xz?download=1).
 Decompressed size is ~56GB.